LEARNAcademy/syllabus/apartment-app/backend/devise.md

 Having the ability for the application to revoke a JWT is important to keeping the application secure.
 For example, when a user logs out the JWT should no longer be valid.
 If the user deletes their account or the account is compromised, revoking the JWT will protect the content in the database from being accessed.

 We are going to use a DenyList to revoke the JWT.
+A DenyList is a database table that stores invalid tokens.
 To create a DenyList, we need to generate a new model.

 ```bash
 rails generate model jwt_denylist
 ```

+This migration creates a table for the DenyList with a column to store the token and a column for when the token expired.
+The datetime column will allow stale tokens to be cleaned up.

 Inside the migration that is created from this generate command, modify the `change` method to include the following: